Lonesome Dove: Plot

 Dee Boot is held in the Ogallala jail, scheduled to be hanged for his accidental murder of a young boy; Elmira collapses while speaking to him, and Boot is hanged while she recuperates in a doctor's house, leaving her heartbroken and depressed.
 July arrives at Clara's ranch, learns what has transpired, and goes to see Elmira, but she refuses to speak to him.
 Shortly afterwards, she orders Zwey to take her east, back towards St. Louis.
 Anguished and heartbroken, July feels compelled to follow her, but at Clara's insistence, he remains at the ranch with her family and his son, instead, whom Clara has named Martin.
 Word later reaches them that Elmira and Zwey were killed by Sioux.

 The Hat Creek outfit arrives in Nebraska, and Gus takes Lorena, Call, and Newt to visit Clara.
 Lorena, who has fallen in love with Gus, fears that Gus will abandon her for Clara.
-Clara is happy to see Gus, but has no desire to rekindle their romance; however, she takes in Lorena, whose post-traumatic stress is easing and who quickly feels comfortable with Clara and her daughters.
+Clara is happy to see Gus, but has no desire to rekindle their romance, but she takes in Lorena, whose post-traumatic stress is easing and who quickly feels comfortable with Clara and her daughters.
 Gus, rebuffed by Clara and no longer Lorena's sole caretaker, decides to continue on the cattle drive and see the journey to Montana through to its end.

 In Wyoming, several horses are stolen by half-starved Indians.
 Call, Gus, and Deets chase after them, and Deets is killed in the ensuing confrontation by the group's only remaining brave.
-Shortly afterward, Gus informs Newt that Call is his father, something Newt has always dreamed of, but he is too upset by Deets' death to give it much thought.
+Shortly afterward, Gus informs Newt that Call is his father, something about which Newt has always dreamed, but he is too upset by Deets' death to give it much thought.

-After a desperate crossing through the arid basins of Wyoming, the cattle drive arrives in Montana, which proves as lush and beautiful as Jake had described.
+After a desperate crossing through the arid basins of Wyoming, the cattle drive arrives in Montana, which proves to be as lush and beautiful as Jake had described.
 Scouting ahead of the main herd, Gus and Pea Eye are attacked by Blood Indians, and Gus is badly wounded by two arrows to the leg.
 Besieged in a makeshift dugout in the bank of the Musselshell River for several days, Gus' wounds become infected, and his health declines.
-After a heavy rain, he sends Pea Eye down the swollen river to seek help, but Pea Eye loses his clothing, boots, gun, and food in the river and stumbles naked and unarmed for a 100-mile walk across the plains.
+After a heavy rain, he sends Pea Eye down the swollen river to seek help, but Pea Eye loses his clothing, boots, gun, and food in the river, and stumbles naked and unarmed for a 100-mile walk across the plains.
 Starving, delirious, and suffering from exposure, he is discovered by the rest of the cowboys on the verge of death.
 Call then sets out alone to rescue Gus.